Quickstart: Use Search explorer to run queries in the portal

 Filter expressions (greater than, less than, equal to)

 Use the $filter parameter when you want to specify precise criteria rather than free text search.
+The field must be attributed as Filterable in the index.
 This example searches for bedrooms greater than 3:

 search=seattle condo&$filter=beds gt 3&$count=true

 Add $orderby to sort results by another field besides search score.
-An example expression you can use to test this out is
+The field must be attributed as Sortable in the index.
+An example expression you can use to test this out is:

 search=seattle condo&$select=listingId,beds,price&$filter=beds gt 3&$count=true&$orderby=price asc